Mexico lawmakers flag $30 billion Pemex loss in audit

 The company is not publicly traded and regularly operates at a loss because most of its revenue is gobbled up in taxes.

-But the 400 billion-peso figure would be close to double the company’s annual losses from 2009, 2010 and 2011 of 232.4 billion pesos combined, according to Pemex filings with the Mexican stock exchange.
+But the 400 billion-peso figure would be close to double the company’s combined annual losses from 2009, 2010 and 2011 of 232.4 billion pesos, according to Pemex filings with the Mexican stock exchange.

 PRD lawmakers are requesting a hearing with Pemex Chief Executive Juan Jose Suarez Coppel and a formal investigation by the federal comptroller’s office.